PAY RANGE: 15

 · the principles, practices, techniques and instruments used in the area of specialization

-· mathematics such as trigonometry and algebra, and their application to the area of specialization
+· high school level mathematics including geometry and algebra, and their application to the area of specialization

 · drafting practices as required in the area of specialization